matloff/TidyverseSkeptic/README.md

 have gone polemic, with dogmatic calls for "purity," with a Tidy-only approach.

-The "purity" view is expressed in the [*Educator's Perspective* article](https://escholarship.org/uc/item/7kk4d922), written by a number of prominent Tidy advocates.
 I did suggest a mixed approach to RStudio founder and CEO JJ Allaire when we met (at his request) in 2019.
 Unfortunately, JJ did not like the idea either, on the grounds that RStudio should not be telling people how to teach.
 But of course, that is exactly what RStudio has been doing in promoting Tidy.

-I'll take for my examples here from the abovementioned article, as it is very detailed and articulate.
+I'll take for my examples here from the [*Educator's Perspective* article](https://escholarship.org/uc/item/7kk4d922), written by a number of prominent Tidy advocates.
 The authors' viewpoint is commonplace in the US.

 ## No dollar sign allowed, no brackets, no loops, even no lm()

-The PRT Tidyers believe that two of the most basic operations in R, the \$ sign and bracketing, are harmful.
+The Tidyers believe that two of the most basic operations in R, the \$ sign and bracketing, are harmful.
 For instance, consider an example in *Educator's Perspective*.